huerlima/multilabel-video-caffe/README.md

 [![Build Status](https://travis-ci.org/chuckcho/video-caffe.svg?branch=master)](https://travis-ci.org/chuckcho/video-caffe)

-This is 3D convolution (C3D) and video reader implementation in the latest Caffe (Oct 2016).
+This is 3D convolution (C3D) and video reader implementation in the latest Caffe (Nov 2016).
 The original [Facebook C3D implementation](https://github.com/facebook/C3D/) is branched out from Caffe on July 17, 2014 with git commit [b80fc86](https://github.com/BVLC/caffe/tree/b80fc862952ba4e068cf74acc0823785ce1cc0e9), and has not been rebased with the original Caffe, hence missing out quite a few new features in the recent Caffe.
 I therefore pulled in C3D concept and an accompanying video reader and applied to the latest Caffe, and will try to rebase this repo with the upstream whenever there is a new important feature.
-This repo is rebased on [efe1732](https://github.com/BVLC/caffe/commit/efe173237363143a93f42b36c9e8973967643bc4), on Nov 1 2016.
+This repo is rebased on [eb4ba30](https://github.com/BVLC/caffe/commit/eb4ba30e3c4899edc7a9713158d61503fa8ecf90), on Nov 15 2016.
 Please reach [me](https://github.com/chuckcho) for any feedback or question.

 Check out the [original Caffe readme](README-original.md) for Caffe-specific information.